26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Mexico City vegan street food

 If you’re busy sightseeing, you may not have time to sit down at a vegan restaurant in Mexico City.
-Luckily, there are plenty of options for vegan food on the go.
+Luckily, there are plenty of options for food on the go.

 Mexico City’s street food is world-class, but for a long time, vegans have had to make do with either cactus (nopales) or mushroom tacos.
-But not anymore: there’s lots of vegan street food in Roma Norte these days.
+But not anymore: there’s lots of meat-free street food in Roma Norte these days.

 A few of my favorite places for vegan tacos in Mexico City include…